 This post was updated on February 22, 2024.

 Each of the ten first-choice titles highlighted below is boldfaced, and each is paired with a link to my review.
 Since I can’t possibly choose one of these ten books as the funniest, I’ve arranged them in the alphabetical order of the authors’ last names.

 Further below is a second list.
 It includes more than two dozen other worthy funny novels.
 They’re all rated ★★★★☆ or ★★★★★.
 I’ve omitted those books I’ve read and reviewed with lower ratings.

 They Eat Puppies, Don’t They? by Christopher Buckley—Washington and Beijing get what they deserve in this satirical novel

 Christopher Buckley writes satirical novels about politics that are often hysterically funny.
 They Eat Puppies is my favorite.
 But I’ve reviewed many others.
 Here are some of them (linked to my reviews): The Relic Master, The White House Mess, Florence of Arabia, and No Way To Treat a First Lady.
+Read the review.

 The Sister Brothers by Patrick DeWitt—Hired killers, the California Gold Rush, and lots of surprises

 The Sisters brothers are no run-of-the-mill gunslingers.
 Nor do the other characters in this extremely funny novel about the Gold Rush era fit recognizable stereotypes.
 Here, for example, is the response to the brothers from one of their targets: “‘Yes, you demand that we should share our profits with you, and if we choose against this, well, you will be obligated to kill us.
 Do you see how your proposal might be lacking, from our point of view?’”
 Read the review.